Mini DisplayPort to HDMI 2.0

 - AMD Eyefinity compatible for 3+ displaysComplies with HDCP content protection

 - Requires no driver installation or external power supply

 The Plugable mDP-HDMI active adapter allows you to connect your Mini DisplayPort/Thunderbolt-enabled computer or tablet to virtually any HDMI display.
 As more and more system manufacturers such as Microsoft, Intel, and Apple include Mini DisplayPort and Thunderbolt outputs on their systems, Plugable’s active adapter enable you to continue to utilize your existing HDMI displays while minimizing potential compatibility issues that can be caused by low-cost, low-quality “passive” adapters.

 Our active Mini DisplayPort to HDMI adapters are capable of supporting up to a 594MHz pixel clock and allow resolutions up to 3840×2160@60Hz (4K) (most inexpensive “passive” adapters on the market, also known as “level-shifters” or “Type 1” adapters, have a maximum resolution of 1920×1200).
-Supports pass-through of LPCM/HBR audio up to 8-channels and 192kHz sample rate.
+Supports stereo audio pass-through.

 Our adapter has passed the extensive testing requirements necessary for VESA certification, and is compliant with VESA Dual-Mode DisplayPort 1.2, High Bit Rate 2 (HBR2), and HDMI 2.0 standards.
 The adapter is also AMD Eyefinity and Thunderbolt compatible.
 Please see the compatibility section below for important information on Mac/Thunderbolt compatibility.

 DisplayPort and Mini Display Port to HDMI 1.4 Older Revision